akkaraponph/ghostpdf/README.md

 ## License

-gofpdf is released under the MIT License.
-It is copyrighted by Dave Barnes and the contributors acknowledged below.
+ghostpdf is released under the MIT License, inheriting the license from the original gofpdf project.
+It is copyrighted by Dave Barnes and the contributors acknowledged below, as well as the ghostpdf maintainers.

+## References

+This package is based on the gofpdf project.
+For reference to the original implementations:

+- **Original gofpdf by Kurt Jung**: [github.com/jung-kurt/gofpdf](https://github.com/jung-kurt/gofpdf)
+- **gofpdf maintained by Dave Barnes**: [github.com/phpdave11/gofpdf](https://github.com/phpdave11/gofpdf)

 ## Acknowledgments